-Course information and degree requirements are available in a separate catalog.
+Course information and degree requirements are available in the Graduate School catalog.

 GRADUATE PROGRAM IN EDUCATION

 Masters degrees in Education are designed for the practicing classroom teacher.
 It is a practical degree that allows teachers to learn theory in the college classroom followed by application in their own classrooms.